RedHatSatellite/sat6_scripts/README.md

 Note also that the 'environment' export option also allows for the export of ISO (file) based repositories in addition to yum RPM content.
-Using the DOV export does NOT include ISO repos, as export of these type of repositories is not supported by the current pulp version in Satellite.
-The 'environment' export performs some additional magic to export the file content.
+Using the DOV export does NOT include ISO or Puppet repos, as export of these type of repositories is not supported by the current pulp version in Satellite.
+The 'environment' export performs some additional magic to export the file and puppet content.

 ```
 exports: